Rubus formosensis

-Rubus formosensis, the Formosan raspberry or Formosan bramble, is a species of flowering plant in the family Rosaceae, native to southeastern China (Guangdong and Guangxi), and Taiwan.
+Rubus formosensis, the Formosan raspberry or Formosan bramble, is an Asian species of flowering plant in the family Rosaceae.

+It is a thornless shrub with a restrained climbing habit, growing up to 2.5 m in height.
+The evergreen leaves are lobed and veined.
+The flowers are white and the fruit is orange-red.

+The species is native to southeastern China (Guangdong and Guangxi), and Taiwan.
 It is found at a wide range of elevations, generally in habitats that have limited competition from other plants.

-A thornless shrub with a restrained climbing habit, reaching at most 2 m, and with attractive evergreen leaves, it is available from commercial suppliers.
+The plant is available from commercial suppliers, being noted for its attractive leaves.